 3. Bifrost by Maxim AI

-Bifrost represents a performance-focused approach to MCP gateway architecture, built in Go for maximum throughput.
-The platform achieves latency as low as 11µs (with official documentation stating under 15µs on average) at high request volumes.
+Bifrost represents a performance-focused approach to MCP gateway architecture, built in Go for high throughput.
+The platform reports latency overhead of about 11µs, with official documentation stating under 15µs on average.

 What Makes Bifrost Different

-The gateway delivers dual functionality as both AI Gateway (LLM routing) and MCP Gateway (tool orchestration).
-This unified approach eliminates the need for separate infrastructure components.
+The gateway delivers dual functionality as both AI Gateway for LLM routing and MCP Gateway for tool orchestration.
+This unified approach can reduce the need for separate infrastructure components.

 Key Capabilities